Deanside

 Deanside is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Deanside, as per the latest Census, consisted entirely of houses at 100.0%, with no other dwelling types recorded (semi-detached, apartments, 'other' dwellings).
-This contrasted with Melbourne metro's composition of 67.9% houses and 32.1% other dwellings.
-Home ownership in Deanside stood at 13.4%, lower than Melbourne metro's level.
-The majority of dwellings were mortgaged (62.4%) or rented (24.3%).
-The median monthly mortgage repayment in the area was $2,211, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Deanside was $401, compared to Melbourne metro's $390.
-Nationally, Deanside's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Deanside's dwellings, as per the latest Census, were entirely houses with no other types recorded.
+This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Deanside was 13.4%, with mortgages at 62.4% and rentals at 24.3%.
+Median monthly mortgage repayments were $2,211, higher than Melbourne metro's $2,000.
+Median weekly rent was $401, compared to Melbourne metro's $390.
+Nationally, Deanside's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing